Blaizzy/mlx-embeddings/docs/Tips-N'-Tricks.md

 - [pcmpl-homebrew](https://github.com/hiddenlotus/pcmpl-homebrew) provides completion for emacs shell-mode and eshell-mode.

-## Terminal.app: Enable the "Open man Page" contextual menu item
+## macOS Terminal.app: Enable the "Open man Page" contextual menu item

 In the macOS Terminal, you can right-click on a command name (like `ls` or `tar`) and pop open its manpage in a new window by selecting "Open man Page".